wagtail/wagtail-localize/benchmarks/README.md

 ## Running the benchmarks

-Run the harness from the repository root in an environment where wagtail-localize and its testing dependencies are installed.
+Run the harness from the repository root in an environment where wagtail-localize and its testing dependencies are installed, with the project installed editable (`pip install -e ".[testing]"`).
+The harness measures the checkout, but a report's versions come from the installed package's metadata: a non-editable install can name one version while another is being measured.

 List the catalog without setting up Django or creating a database: